In sprawling Capitol, leaders struggle to keep virus at bay

 But it did not move the speaker on testing.
 Pelosi said they would need more equipment to test everyone in the Capitol and the results would take days to come back, making them “almost useless.”
 They would also need personal protective equipment for those administering the tests that she said should go to health care providers and teachers.

-House Republican leader Kevin McCarthy has pressured Pelosi to accept Trump’s offer, writing in a letter Thursday that “the need for testing throughout Capitol Hill campus remains immediate.”
-McCarthy said the failure to test “has created unnecessary risk and confusion for members, staff, press and all employees of the House.”
+House Republican leader Kevin McCarthy has pressured Pelosi to accept Trump’s offer, writing in a letter Thursday the failure to test “has created unnecessary risk and confusion for members, staff, press and all employees of the House.”

+“I do think that in the continuity of government that most Americans would understand why you would test members of Congress and their staff on a more regular basis than others who could go home and self quarantine,” Meadows said.

 McConnell has also faced pressure from fellow Republicans to boost testing.
-On Wednesday, Senate Health, Education, Labor and Pensions Committee Chairman Lamar Alexander of Tennessee, Senate Rules Committee Chairman Roy Blunt of Missouri and Senate Judiciary Committee Chairman Lindsey Graham of South Carolina all said they think there should be more robust testing around the complex.
+On Wednesday, Senate Health, Education, Labor and Pensions Committee Chair Lamar Alexander of Tennessee, Senate Rules Committee Chair Roy Blunt of Missouri and Senate Judiciary Committee Chair Lindsey Graham of South Carolina all said they think there should be more robust testing around the complex.

 Blunt said he was pushing McConnell to reconsider.
 He argued that they could prioritize testing for senators who had traveled to Washington from other areas, and test other members and staff on a less frequent basis.